4dboard/Proxy-yxorP/README.md

 Navigate to the root of the project with your browser, register an account and then login.

 yxorP is database, PHP CURL, and Composer compatible.
 As proxy, yxorP has permission to edit.
-Cockpit manages a PHAR ( PHP archive) binary version of Guzzle that is used by a number of websites.
+Cockpit manages a PHAR ( PHP archive) binary version of proxy that is used by a number of websites.
 The yxorP customizable web proxy.
 Market-ready proxy systems Not built-in functionality, but event-driven architecture and plugin-based design are crucial.
 Expandable, configurable.
 YxorP's graphical back-end CMS interface is unique.
 The hostname of the request fetches site-specific information from the backend. modified.
 Web page content may be rewritten by custom-built engines.